camunda-consulting/camunda-8-code-examples/README.md

     active: dev
 ````
 Then, you can create another file next to it called `application-dev.yaml` that contains your private properties.
 This file will be ignored automatically.

-To ignore them, please append rules to the `.gitignore` in root.